-ESSA Title I Compliance - 1.1 Comprehensive Needs Assessment The CAC will use the Four Multiple Measures of Data to analyze data to determine gaps and causes of those gaps.
 Student Learning (Minimum 2 Areas) Area Examined Data Sources Problem Statements and Root Causes Grade Level Readiness STAAR Results Math 6th grade scores are 34 percentage points below the state average (74%).
 Math 7th grade scores are 31 percentage points below the state average (61%).
 Math 8th grade scores are 39 percentage points below the state average (74%).
 RLA 6th grade scores are 19 percentage points below the state average (75%).
 RLA 7th grade scores are 34 percentage points below the state average (77%).
 RLA 8th grade scores are 23 percentage points below the state average (82%).
-Social Studies 8th grade scores are 28 percentage points below the state average (72%).
-Math, Reading, Social Studies, and Science classrooms do not have enough high quality instructional materials and aligned assessments (ESF 4.1) and the majority of teachers are not consistently using teaching practices that promote critical thinking, student discourse, monitoring, adjusting, and differentiation for student groups [Seidlitz 7 Steps & Kagan Cooperative] (ESF 5.1).
-Grade Level Readiness (All Campus Assessments, Teacher-Created Assessments, and student artifacts 58% of all students are at the bottom 15th percentile of the nation in MAP Math scores.
+Social Studies 8th grade scores are 39 percentage points below the state average (60%).
+Science 8th grade scores are 28 percentage points below the state average (72%).
+RC SL-1 Math, Reading, Social Studies, and Science classrooms do not have enough high quality instructional materials and aligned assessments (ESF 4.1) and the majority of teachers are not consistently using teaching practices that promote critical thinking, student discourse, monitoring, adjusting, and differentiation for student groups (ESF 5.1).
+Grade Level Campus Assessments, Readiness (All Teacher-Created Assessments, and Levels) student artifacts PS SL-2 58% of all students are at the bottom 15th percentile of the nation in MAP Math scores.
 51% of all students are at the bottom 20th percentile of the nation in MAP Reading scores.
-Levels) RC SL-2 As a campus, our assessments do not address the standards with at least the same rigor as top-line assessments (ESF 4.1) and when executing a lesson, teachers do not regularly engage students in a variety of content-rich, complex, and meaningful texts/tasks (ESF 5.1).
-Math, RLA, Social Studies, and Science STAAR results are below state and district average.
-RC SL-3 As a campus, we have not provided opportunities for students to receive extra support through tutoring.
-Data Determinations We found that in 2023 an average of 14% of all students scored at the "Meets or Masters" levels as indicated by STAAR results.
-[8th RLA 11% Master, 28% Meets; 11% 7th Math, 9% 6th Math, 5% 8th Math, 19% 8th Science, 2% 8th SS, 22% 7th RLA, 19% 6th RLA] 100% of all teachers were rated proficient or higher on T-TESS.
+As a campus, our assessments do not address the standards with at least the same rigor as top-line assessments (ESF 4.1) and when executing a lesson, teachers do not regularly engage students in a variety of content-rich, complex, and meaningful texts/tasks (ESF 5.1).
+PS SL-3 RC SL-3 PS SL- 4 RC SL-4 [8th RLA 11% Master, 28% Meets; 11 100% of all teachers were rated profic % 7th I cient or all students scored at the "Meets or Masters" levels as indicated by STAAR results.
+Math, 9% 6th Math, 5% 8th Math, 19% 8th Science, 2% 8th SS, 22% 7th RLA, 19% 6th RLA] higher on T-TESS.
 In addition, 39% of teachers were rated at the Accomplish level on T-TESS.
-However, 0% stud growth in STAAR, 14% Meets and Masters does not reflect the T-TESS rated levels of the teachers.
+However, 0% students showed loes not reflect the T-TESS rated levels of the teachers.